AdvaitaHealth/ADVAITA/README.md

 The function of contract is to send token when get a valid report hash, and per report would be rewarded once.

-you can paste contract code in remix and test its all features and logic
+You can paste contract code in Remix and test its all features and logic.